carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 <a href="../fig/barcode_mini.png">
   <img src="../fig/barcode_mini.png" alt="Persistence barcode for mini genomes" />
 </a>
-<em> Figure 1.
-Barcode plot for the filtration with bars only in dimension 0. <em/>

 The following function allows us to obtain the dimension of the simplices.